Table of Contents

 4. Make the experience mutually beneficial

 What they want: 60% of GenZers wish to work to make a difference.
 So it is not just about dazzling their resume anymore.
-It is about utilizing their time, efforts, and skills for the bigger picture- for a cause.
+It is about utilizing their time, efforts, and skills for the bigger picture for a cause.

 What you can do: Be transparent about how the tasks assigned to volunteers play in the bigger picture, what needs they serve, and how these tasks will help the youngsters.
-When you do this diligently, even chores like arranging chairs or sorting merchandise becomes meaningful.
+When you do this diligently, even chores like arranging chairs or sorting merchandise become meaningful.

 - Give titles to every position so: